microsoft/SQL_LogScout/README.md

 SQL_LogScout.cmd accepts two optional parameters:
 1. **DebugLevel** - values are between 0 and 5 (default 0).
 Debug level provides detail on what is executed on the system and is mostly for troubleshooting and debugging SQL LogScout
 1. **Scenario** - possible values are "Basic", "GeneralPerf", "DetailedPerf", "AlwaysOn","Replication" (no default).
 For more information on each scenario see [Scenarios](#scenarios)

+## Permissions

+Windows: Local Administrator permissions on the machine are required to collect most system-related logs SQL Server: VIEW SERVER STATE and ALTER ANY EVENT SESSION are the minimum required permission for collecting the SQL Server data.

 ## Scenarios
 1. **Basic scenario** collects snapshot logs.
 It captures information: